-Instead of sending your usual email newsletter to your customer, adapt it to be a holiday themed E-greeting.
+Instead of sending your usual email newsletter to your customer, adapt it to be a holiday-themed E-greeting.
 This is a great way to show your customers that you are thinking about them this holiday season while also promoting whatever specials you have going on in your restaurant.

 Keep Inventory Stocked

 Nothing is worse for your customers than visiting your restaurant and not having their favorite meal available.
-Make sure you are well prepared to handle the holiday surge by looking over your previous year's orders and and anticipating what is going to be the most popular dish.
+Make sure you are well prepared to handle the holiday surge by looking over your previous year's orders and anticipating what is going to be the most popular dish.

 Get on social media

 It is never too early to start promoting your holiday offers.
 Start pushing special offers at least a month before the holiday season begins.
-This guarantees you'll be the first thing on your follower's mind when the time comes.
+This guarantees you'll be the first thing on your follower's minds when the time comes.

 One way to make this strategy even more effective is to run a social media marketing campaign across all your platforms.
 By utilizing Facebook, Instagram, and Twitter to your advantage, you can guarantee that you have covered all your bases.
-To increase excitement, incorporate a holiday themed giveaway that gives your followers a chance to win vouchers or a special holiday meal from your restaurant.
+To increase excitement, incorporate a holiday-themed giveaway that gives your followers a chance to win vouchers or a special holiday meal from your restaurant.

 Set up decorations